emahuni/strapi-plugin-vitest/README.md

 # Strapi plugin Vitest

-Strapi plugin creates a Vitest unit testing harness, that loads Strapi in `strapi develop` allowing you to watch for changes and run tests from separate tests files without reloading the singlton.
+> Strapi plugin creates a Vitest unit testing harness, that can be used to test Strapi apps and standalone plugins.
+It loads Strapi as a singleton that can be used by multiple test files.
 You don't have to require your tests from the `app.test.js` file, each test file is independent of others.
+It can be also used in watch mode.

 > Plugin still < v1.0.0, implementations may change.